 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of taking your application.
+Your lender will send you a Loan Estimate (LE) of your closing costs within three days of receiving your application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of taking your application.

-The estimate depends on the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a close range of accuracy.
-I'll analyze the estimate and let you know if it all looks permissible.
+This estimate depends on the loan amount.
+RESPA requirements order that it has to involve all closing costs and be within a tight range of accuracy, and I'll study the estimate and let you know if it all looks permissible.

 Then it's time to close on your home.
-This will most likely occur at a title company or escrow office and should be a smooth and comfortable event.
+This will likely take place at a title company or escrow office and will most likely be a smooth and peaceful event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, make sure you call me at 800-252-6633 or e-mail me at .
+And if you need anything or have any questions, simply call me at 800-252-6633 or e-mail me at .